RESEARCH & INNOVATION GOING FORWARD

 Professional Appointments:

-Georgia Research Alliance - Eminent Scholar in Synthetic Biology, University of Georgia, 2024
+2024 - Georgia Research Alliance, Eminent Scholar in Synthetic Biology, University of Georgia

-Professor and Georgia Research Alliance Eminent Scholar - University of Georgia, 2011-2019
+2011-2019 - Professor and Georgia Research Alliance Eminent Scholar, University of Georgia

 Website: